-14 Redenomination
+14. Redenomination

-The obligations of the Financial Guarantor under this Financial Guarantee shall not be affected by any redenomination of the Guaranteed Bonds into Euro pursuant to Condition 16 (European Economic and Monetary Union), save that following such redenomination, payments of Guaranteed Amounts hereunder shall be made in Euro.
+If the Guaranteed Bonds are redenominated into Euro or any other currency pursuant to Condition 16 (Redenomination), payments of Guaranteed Amounts hereunder shall be made in such currency.

-15 Law and Jurisdiction
+15. Law and Jurisdiction

-- 15.1 This Financial Guarantee, and any non-contractual obligations arising out of or in connection with it, shall be governed by, and construed in accordance with, the laws of England and Wales. - 15.2 With respect to any suit, action or proceedings relating to this Financial Guarantee ("Proceedings"), each of the Financial Guarantor and the Bond Trustee irrevocably submits to the jurisdiction of the English courts and waives any objection which it may have at any time to the laying of venue of any Proceedings brought in any such court, waives any claim that such Proceedings have been brought in an inconvenient forum and further waives the right to object, with respect to such Proceedings that such court does not have any jurisdiction over such party.
+- 15.1 This Financial Guarantee, and any non-contractual obligations arising out of or in connection with it, shall be governed by, and construed in accordance with, the laws of England and Wales. - 15.2 With respect to any suit, action or proceedings relating to this Financial Guarantee ("Proceedings"), the Financial Guarantor irrevocably submits to the jurisdiction of the English courts and waives any objection which it may have at any time to the laying of venue of any Proceedings brought in any such court, waives any claim that such Proceedings have been brought in an inconvenient forum and further waives the right to object, with respect to such Proceedings that such court does not have any jurisdiction over such party.

-16 Entire Agreement
+16. Entire Agreement

-This Financial Guarantee constitutes the entire agreement between the Financial Guarantor and the Bond Trustee in relation to the Financial Guarantor's obligation to make payments to the Bond Trustee for the benefit of the Guaranteed Bondholders in respect of the Guaranteed Amounts which become Due for Payment but shall be unpaid by reason of Non-payment by the Issuer, and supersedes any previous agreement between the Financial Guarantor and the Bond Trustee in relation thereto.
+This Financial Guarantee constitutes the entire agreement between the Financial Guarantor and the Bond Trustee in relation to the Financial Guarantor's obligation to make payments to the Bond Trustee for the benefit of the Guaranteed Bondholders in respect of the Guaranteed Amounts which become Due for Payment but shall be unpaid by reason of Nonpayment by the Issuer, and supersedes any previous agreement between the Financial Guarantor and the Bond Trustee in relation thereto.

-17 Third Party Rights
+17. Third Party Rights